Max-laws of large numbers for weakly dependent high dimensional arrays with applications

 Although we do not allow for $x_{n,t}$ to be high dimensional, we anticipate the following will extend to that case.
 The parsimonious approach alleviates the need for regularization and therefore sparsity, as in de-biased Lasso, and is significantly (potentially massively) faster to compute than de-biased Lasso \citep[see][]{Hill_2025_maxtest}.
 Moreover, a max-statistic sidesteps HAC estimation and therefore inversion of a large dimension matrix, both of which may lead to poor inference.
-See \cite{HillMotegi2020}, \cite {HillGhyselsMotegi2020} and \cite{Hill_2025_maxtest} for demonstrations of asymptotic max-test superiority in models with (potentially very) many parameters.
+See \cite{HillMotegi2020}, \cite {HillGhyselsMotegi2020} and \cite{Hill_2025_maxtest} for demonstrations of asymptotic max-test superiority in models with potentially very many parameters.

-The paritalled-out $\hat{\delta}_{n}$ is derived as follows.
+The partialled-out $\hat{\delta}_{n}$ is derived as follows.
 First, estimate parsimonious models

 Define $\delta _{n}^{\ast }$ $:=$ $[\delta _{i,n}^{\ast }]_{i=1}^{k_{n}}$.
 By Theorem 2.1 in \cite{Hill_2025_maxtest} $\delta _{n}^{\ast }$ $=$ $0$ \textit{if and only if} $\delta _{n,0}$ $=$ $0$, hence $\theta _{n}^{\ast }=\theta _{n,0}$ and $e_{i,n,t}$ $=$ $u_{n,t}$\ $\forall i$ under $H_{0}$.
 Thus, we need only estimate each model in (\ref{parsim}) to yield some $\hat{ \delta}_{n}$ $=$ $[\hat{\delta}_{i,n}]_{i=1}^{k_{n}}$ and thereby test $ H_{0} $.